Frugal Living Mini-Series Part 3

-Homemade fun is often the best.
+Some of the best frugal living ideas involve homemade fun.
 A kids waterslide made from a hose and a long piece of plastic.

-My frugal life can often involve a game of twister after the adults have had a couple of drinks.
+Or how about a game of twister after the adults have had a couple of drinks?

 Charades when you can’t mime or remember how many syllables there are in a word is hilarious.

 I can thank Mr2p for that last example – he has to be seen to be believed!

 Meal planning is the cornerstone of thrifty and frugal living.
 It has a ripple effect on so many other aspects of your life.

 Temptation to buy take out is done away with because you already know what you’ll be eating tonight.